ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 TLS functions at the socket layer, ensuring that only the parties on either end of that socket connection can read the information passed along that connection.
 Each time a new socket connection is made, such as for a new HTTP request, a new trust is re-established that is unrelated to previous connections.
-As such, it is not possible with TLS alone to know that the same party is making a set of calls, and therefore TLS alone cannot provide the continuity of security needed for GNAP.
-However, mutual TLS (MTLS) does provide such security characteristics through the use of the TLS client certificate, and thus MTLS is acceptable as a key-presentation mechanism when applied as described in {{mtls}}.
+It is not possible with TLS alone to know that the same party is making a set of calls.
+Hence the methods {{binding-keys}} described in GNAP.

 ## Protection of Client Instance Key Material {#security-keys}